Open-Cascade-SAS/OCCT-Archive/dox/user_guides/de_wrapper/de_wrapper.md

 @section occt_de_wrapper_1 Introduction

-This manual explains how to use the **Data Exchange Wrapper** (DE Wrapper).
+This guide explains how to use the **Data Exchange Wrapper** (DE Wrapper).
-It provides basic documentation on setting up, using and creating files via DE_Wrapper.
+It provides basic directions on setup, usage and file creation via DE_Wrapper.

-The Data Exchange Wrapper (DE Wrapper) module allows reading and writing supported CAD formats to shape object or special XDE document, setting up the transfer process for all CAD files.
+The Data Exchange Wrapper (DE Wrapper) module allows reading and writing supported CAD formats to shape objects or special XDE documents, setting up the transfer process for all CAD files.

 It is also possible to add support for new CAD formats by prototyping existing tools.

 The DE Wrapper component requires @ref occt_user_guides__xde "XDE" toolkit for operation.

-This manual mainly explains how to convert CAD files to an Open CASCADE Technology (OCCT) shape and vice versa.
-It provides basic documentation on conversion.
+This guide mainly explains how to convert CAD files to Open CASCADE Technology (OCCT) shapes and vice versa.
-This manual principally deals with the next OCCT classes:
+This guide principally deals with the following OCCT classes:
-  * The Provider class, which loads CAD files and translates their contents to OCCT shapes or XDE documents, or translates OCCT shapes or XDE documents to CAD entities and then writes these entities to CAD file.
+  * The Provider class, which loads CAD files and translates their contents to OCCT shapes or XDE documents, or translates OCCT shapes or XDE documents to CAD entities and then writes those entities to a CAD file.
-  * The Configuration class, which contains all information for the transfer process, such as a unit, tolerance, and all internal information for the OCC readers or writers.
+  * The Configuration class, which contains all information for the transfer process, such as the units, tolerance, and all internal information for the OCC readers or writers.
-  * The wrapper class, which contains all loaded configuration objects with own CAD format, reads or writes CAD files according file format derived from file extension or content and saves or loads configuration settings for loaded configuration objects.
+  * The wrapper class, which contains all loaded configuration objects with own CAD format, reads or writes CAD files in the format derived from file extension or contents and saves or loads configuration settings for loaded configuration objects.

 @section occt_de_wrapper_2 Supported CAD formats